What Is a Logo? Symbols, Marks, Lockups, and Design Basics

 What a logo is (and why people notice)

-People will also ask “what’s a logo short for?”
-In everyday conversation, it’s shorthand for “logotype,” “logomark,” or “logo system,” but the term “logo” itself is already the standard label.
-What matters more than the etymology is the role the design plays across touchpoints.
+People ask: what's a logo short for?
+In daily use, it stands for logotype, logomark, or logo system.
+But "logo" is the standard label.
+What matters more is the role the design plays across touchpoints.

 Logo mark vs logo symbol vs logo lockup